tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

   ![sp500-variance](Images/sp500-variance.png)

 * The beta quantifies the relative volatility of each social media stock's returns to that of the overall market.
-For example, if the S&P 500 returns `10%` for the year, TWTR with a beta of `1.52` should expect to return approx. `15.2%` for the year.
+For example, if the S&P 500 returns 10% for the year, `TWTR` with a beta of 1.52 should expect to return approximately 15.2% for the year.

   ![social-media-beta](Images/social-media-beta.png)